 - replacement meter cards, payment cards or copy documents, for example bills or statements;

 - testing your meter if you think it is inaccurate;

 - charges relating to removing, inspecting (rather than meter reading), re-installing, testing, installing or repairing a meter;

 - changing the position of a meter at the Property;

 - charges relating to making a connection to your local Energy network;

-- an Exit Fee – see section 14 to see if Exit Fees apply on your tariff;
+- an Exit Fee – see your Confirmation Letter to see if Exit Fees apply on your tariff;

 - fees or charges relating to recovering money you owe us;